Polina Malinovskaya Poses Nude In A Bubbly Bathtub

 “BUT IS THERE A GIRL IN THE WORLD MORE BEAUTIFUL THAN YOU?
 ACCORDING TO ME NO,” wrote one Italian speaker, according to a translator.

 “Extremely sexy and beautiful!
-May I join you, honey?” said another user alongside a lengthy string of adoring emoji.
+May I join you, honey?” another user asked, alongside a lengthy string of adoring emoji.

 “My lord, you are truly amazing.
-It looks like there is room in that tub for more,” raved a third admirer.
+It looks like there is room in that tub for more,” quipped a third admirer.

-“Perfect girl,” chimed in a fourth Instagrammer.
+“Perfect girl,” a fourth Instagram user chimed in.

-A couple of days ago, The Inquisitr reported that Polina had posed in a tight nude bodysuit while in Moscow, Russia.
+A couple of days ago, The Inquisitr reported that Polina had posed in a tight nude bodysuit while in Moscow.
 The attire hugged her curves and accentuated her trim figure.